 I'm finally getting the hang of putting on my cycling shoes quickly, so I got out of T1 in decent time.
 I may have to invest in some tri-specific shoes though, because running in road shoes with SPDs in definitely not my strong suit.
 The bike course headed out of the park toward Jordan Lake, and was pretty uneventful.
 A bunch of guys passed me, mostly on sweet aero tri bikes.
 I wish I'd won that $640 million lottery, because that would have been my first purchase!
 My goal for today was to work on my cadence, so I found my comfortable gear/pace and then went down 2 gears and tried to maintain the same level of effort.
 I also worked on riding aero - I've only recently had the aerobars put on and I'm still not that comfortable on them, so it was definitely good practice.
-I saw Monte at mile 5, which is always a good boost for me.
-I really am lucky to have a husand who sits around on a Saturday morning watching a race, just to see me flash by for 5 seconds!
 The first half of the course was mostly rolling hills, and there was just a little breeze, so it was perfect.
 I managed to stay around 20 mph, which is good for me because my comfort zone in riding is 17-18.
 The second half was a pretty steady incline, and we hit a headwind that set me back a bit off my pace.
-I saw Monte again at mile 13, just as the first woman to pass me went by.
-Ugh.
-And she had a 33 on her leg, so I knew I had to keep her in sight if I was going to catch her again on the run to win my age group.
+Around mile 13 I was passed by a woman with a 33 on her leg, so I knew I had to keep her in sight if I was going to catch her again on the run to win my age group.
 I could still see her in the transition area as I pulled in, so I knew I'd have a chance.

 I took a little time in T2 to drink some gatorade and get my legs under me, and then headed out on the chase.
 I felt much better in this second run than I did in Charlotte, so it seems the brick workouts are helping.
 The faster cadence probably helped as well, and I caught up to the 33 before the first mile split.
 I went through mile 1 at 7:22, so significantly slower than the first loop, but it felt much harder this time around.
 I saw the 3 lead women on the out and back, and there were none within catching distance, so it was hard to push myself for the last bit of the run.
 Tired legs, high heart rate, no time goal, and nobody to chase makes it hard to justify that uncomfortable feeling that comes with hard efforts.
 I finished the second run in 18:52, and am a bit disappointed with that.
 Mentally I need to be able to push myself even when there is no number on the clock to beat and no one ahead to chase.